Bridge tower: Function

 Sometimes, the same building served as bridge tower and bridge chapel, for example at the Krämerbrücke in Erfurt.

 The high cost of such towers was usually paid for by charging tolls.
 The gates of bridge towers were closed at night, so that no-one could cross the bridge during silent hours.

+They were relatively common in mediaeval France, but much rarer in England where Warkworth Bridge is one of the few examples.